James D. Nogalski, The Book of Micah (NICOT)

 Dempster, Stephen G. Micah.
 Two Horizons Old Testament Commentary.
 Grand Rapids, Mich.: Eerdmans, 2017.
 292 pp. Pb; $30.
 Link to Eerdmans

 In fifty-six page the introduction to the commentary, Dempster covers the usual material expected in an Old Testament commentary.
 He uses Micah’s name (“Who is like Yahweh?) as an entry point into the book.
 The book is about the incomparable Yahweh who will remove sin because of his great loving kindness (חֶסֶד).
-But Dempster suggests the name is not a question but a “cry of desperation” of lament because here are so few in Judah who are “like Yahweh” (3-4).
+But Dempster suggests the name is not a question but a “cry of desperation” of lament because there are so few in Judah who are “like Yahweh” (3-4).
 Its leaders are corrupt and do not practice justice or loving kindness.
 Judah has already become a failed state like modern Somalia, prompting Micah’s lament.

 Dempster’s goal in the commentary is to understand the original historical context of the oracles before examining their literary context (17).
-For this reason the introduction has a solid section placing Micah into the history of Judah in the late eighth century, especially in Assyrian invasion of 701 B.C.
-Dempster realizes the view that Micah is largely responsible for the original oracles is a minority view in contemporary scholarship (30), but he argues this allows him to view the book as a unified whole rather than a collection a oracles from various, unknown prophets who are dislodged from a real historical context.
+For this reason, the introduction has a solid section placing Micah into the history of Judah in the late eighth century, especially in the Assyrian invasion of 701 B.C.
+Dempster realizes the view that Micah is largely responsible for the original oracles is a minority view in contemporary scholarship (30), but he argues this allows him to view the book as a unified whole rather than a collection of oracles from various, unknown prophets who are dislodged from a real historical context.

-This recognizes the individual speeches of the book of Micah were given in a specific historical context, but also that they were placed into a literary context at some point after the events.
+This recognizes that the individual speeches in the book of Micah were delivered in a specific historical context, but also that they were placed in a literary context at some point after the events.
 For example, Micah 1:6 refers to the fall of Samaria as a future event from Micah’s perspective.
 For the original audience, Samaria still existed, but for the primary audience of the book, Samaria had already fallen.
-Dempster argues an act of communication requires a recipient of the message.
+Dempster argues that an act of communication requires a recipient of the message.
 For Micah, the original audience is not always clear.
 Perhaps Micah 2:1-5 was written before Sennacherib’s invasion of 701 B.C., but it is difficult to know this with certainty (37).
 Because of this, it is not necessary for Dempster to know the exact historical context to do theological interpretation.
 As he says, “to know the historical situation behind Micah 2:1-5 coming away with a revulsion of the evil described is to lose one’s exegetical and theological soul” (38).

 The theological conclusion to the book (pp. 194-237) follows the same pattern as the interpretation sections in the commentary.
 Dempster briefly summarizes a series of theological themes in the book of Micah, including Micah’s vision of God, God and the nations, Justice, Land, Temple, Messiah, Worship and several others.
 These brief reflections connect the content of Micah to the larger interests of the Hebrew Bible.
-The second section draws implications from Micah to the “present day issues.”
+The second section draws implications from Micah to the “present-day issues.”
 Some of these topics are expected (Justice; Idolatry, Covetousness and Injustice) but others are surprising (“Modern Ministry and the Role of the Spiritual Leader” and ‘Cheap Grace”).
 In the commentary Dempster pointed out Micah’s struggle against the “cheap grace” of his day, the belief of those who controlled Jerusalem and the Temple that they were somehow exempt from responding to the voice of the prophet and doing justice towards the poor.
 He draws the uncomfortable analogy to the modern church and its “barcode Christianity” that demands loyalty to a doctrinal statement without any attempt at loving mercy, doing justice, or walking humbly with God (250).

 NB: Thanks to Eerdmans for kindly providing me with a review copy of this book.
 This did not influence my thoughts regarding the work.